MTMTransformer/MTMTransformer/README.md

 ### Using More Capable Models

-If someone is curious enough and has the resources to try this out on a more capable model I would be incredibly interested to learn how it worked out.
+It is difficult to determine from GPT-2 if this is an effective method.
+If someone is curious enough to try this out on a more capable model I would be incredibly interested to learn how it worked out.
 Perhaps leave a note in issues.

 ### Acknowledgements